comp-medicine-uc/repo-template/README.md

 Raw Data, processed data, and results should NOT be included in the GitHub repo.
 Use the current lab Data Repository and a local copy in your computer for Data purposes.

 ## Regarding Documents
 Paper drafts, reports, theses, presentation slides, and other sources of documentation should NOT be included in the GitHub repo.
-Use the lab Overleaf account for storin and version-controlling of these documents.
+Use the lab Overleaf account for storage and version control of papers, reports, and theses.
 Codes and libraries shold be documented in README.md files in your GitHub repo.